DemonRAT13/android-translation/README.md

 The source (English) file is located at [app/src/main/res/values/strings.xml](app/src/main/res/values/strings.xml).

 ### Translate into a new language
-Create a folder in `app/src/main/res/` named called `values-XX`, where `XX` is the two-letter ISO 639-1 country code for the target language.
+Create a folder in `app/src/main/res/` named `values-XX`, where `XX` is the two-letter ISO 639-1 country code for the target language.
 E.g. for French the folder would be named `values-fr`.
 Inside this folder create a file `strings.xml` with the following content:

 ```